The advantages of video embedding over self-hosting

-Currently, in both Adapt and our LMS, we offer our customers the options to embed video and self-host it.
+Currently, in both Learning Pool Authoring and our LMS, we offer our customers the options to embed video and self-host it.
 Embedding a video means that you upload it to a third party service (such as Vimeo), and then copy a link or embed code to your course; the content itself is streamed from the third party service’s servers.

 Self-hosting means that the video is uploaded to the course via a built-in file uploader (such as Adapt Builder’s ‘Asset Manager’) and is viewed live from the course.